 - Delgado predicts that blonde hair will become trendy this summer.

-Blond or Blonde: Difference between Blond vs Blonde
+Blond or Blonde: Difference between Blond or Blonde